 The challenges to shooting when you are traveling to some of the most iconic places in the world (especially in Japan) meant that there were so many early mornings to beat the crowd of tourists because) one, they get in the way.
 So many people accidentally bump my camera/tripod and) two, I still sometimes get embarrassed/shy while doing this because it wasn’t too long ago some girl yelled at us saying “are you seriously taking pictures here,” when we were in a mall shooting this practice hyper-lapse.

 Besides that, the biggest issue is we pretty much just get one take.
-If we fail, shit, better luck next time we are ever here again, if ever.
+If we fail, rats, better luck next time we are ever here again, if ever.
 Sometimes we have the opportunity to do a re-shoot but for the most part we both want to enjoy our travels as well because who knows how long this ride will last and there is always a balancing act in life.

 Some Exciting News